New budget for rakyat

 12. Unlimited travel for public transport

 Besides the education sector, the transportation sector also received an allocation of RM240 million for public transportation.
 Ministry of Transport uses the allocation for unlimited monthly (MY100 and MY50) passes for public transportation services such as Rapid Bus, LRT, Monorail, BRT, MRT and feeder bus service starting 1st January this year.
-A 20% discounts also given for KTM fares later this year.
+A 20% discounts is also given for KTM fares later this year.

 Unlimited travel passes allow PH to encourage more rakyat to use our public transportation service that surely could reduce traffic jams, especially in the city area.